 If you cannot find spry, I won’t suggest another brand but I believe that using any kind of vegetable shortening will give the same result.

-The ingredients to make the cookies is spry, sugar, flour, eggs, baking powder, baking soda, vanilla, brandy and bitter orange blossom water.
+The ingredients to make the cookies are spry, sugar, flour, eggs, baking powder, baking soda, vanilla, brandy and citrus orange blossom water.

 They are so addictive that they will not last for long.